According to most data privacy laws, personal information is any information that can be used to identify a person.

 Computer and Technical Numbers

-In the digital world, a wide range of numbers gets used to identify and mark individuals.
-This category includes information businesses collect and use to learn more about their consumers and information that consumers themselves give to companies — to create an account, for example.
+In the digital world, many numbers can identify and mark individuals, including information businesses collect and use to learn more about their consumers.

 These numbers include: